Pegi212/SE_Project_Phase1_Team5/README.md

 •	Authorization : Depending on the user role (e.g., dermatologist, receptionist, admin), role-based access control might limit access to sensitive functions.
 •	Password Security : Use bcrypt to save encrypted login credentials so that they remain secure even in the case of a database hack.

+Uploaded by Pegi
+Phase 3 : Software design and modelling
+Group name : Team 5

+Software architecture :
+System architecture :
+Our website called “Dermo-Aesthetic Appointment System” was created to make it easier for patients and dermatologists in aesthetic clinics to schedule and manage visits.
+It is made up of multiple components that are interrelated that function as a unit to offer a smooth user experience.

+Patients can use the online system to handle their appointments, view available timetables, and plan appointments according to their preferences.
+Dermatologists have access to control patient appointments, check their own schedules, and amend their availability.

+Component diagram :
+Components description :
+•	Front-end component : When user communicates with the program the front-end component sends the request to the back-end server for example when a client signs in the frond end sends the request to the back-end which communicates with the database in order to store the information.
+The back-end server operates regarding to these requests by validating and verifying the information from inputs and connects with other components such as authorization system or database system .
+When the back-end server has performed the required operations for example checking appointment availability or booking an appointment , the response is produced and it is sent back to the front-end which modifies the user interface properly.
+•	Back-end server and the database components : The back-end server connects with the database to get or save the information needed regarding different functionalities that the application offers .
+For example when the patient requests the free hours of the specified doctor , the back-end retrieves that information from the database and displays it to the patient .
+When the back-end processes requests from different users , it modifies the database , for example when a user cancels the appointment , the database is modified by adding a new available hour for a particular doctor.
+•	Authentication , authorization and back-end server : When the user logs into the platform or takes an action that requires authorization (such as booking an appointment ) , the frontend transfers the login information into the back-end server .
+The back-end server communicates with authorization and authentication component to make sure that user’s data is verified and valid .
+By checking the authorization status and particular user roles the back-end server judges if the user is permitted to perform the specified request.
+•	Booking engine and back-end server : The booking engine is connected with the back-end server , because when the user requests to book an appointment , he actually executes the booking algorithm which is performed in the back-end side.
+This algorithm is indicated by some other factors which are available hours , doctor’s timetable , what client selects according to doctor preference or time and date preference .
+When the client actually performs the operation of choosing the date , time and doctor the booking engine modifies the database and sends the confirmation message to all parties involved in the process.
+•	Esthetician management and back-end component : The back-end server facilitates the maintenance of profiles and availability for estheticians .
+When esthetician reloads the page or refreshes their schedule , the back-end component assesses these modifications and modifies the database .
+The frond-end part may be also connected with the back-end part to display esthetician profiles such as the available hours for esthetician varying on the current modified information .
+•	Notifications and back-end server : The notification component is linked to the back-end server to transfer notifications to the users , for example when the booking process is performed the back-end component sends the request to the notifications side that indicate that kind of response .
+The notification side assesses these requests and delivers the message to the appropriate parties

+  Component diagram :

+Sign in feature :

+Log in feature :

+Detailed design :
+Class diagram :

+Classes :
+1. User
+2. Doctor
+3. Patient
+4. Admin
+5. Appointments
+6. Sessions
+The user class will contain it’s own attributes : user ID , username , password and email .
+Admins , patients and estheticians ( doctors ) primarily log into the system as users .
+The user class will contain the functions log in () and sign up () , which take as parameters username , password and email .
+Both of the functions return types are Boolean .
+The doctor class will contain the attributes : doctor ID , doctor email , clinic , password , doctor name and doctor surname .
+The functions related to doctors are view calendar() where doctor checks his schedule .
+The function takes as parameter the date .
+The second is add appointment() where the doctor adds an appointment .
+The function takes as parameter the date and time .
+The third function is delete appointment() where the doctor cancels the appointment.
+The function’s return types are Boolean .
+Patient class will contain the attributes Patient ID, Patient Name , Email , Address, Password.
+The functions related to patients are create Appointment () where the patient books the appointment .
+The function takes as parameter the doctor ID , date and time .
+The second function is cancel Appointment () where the patient cancels the appointment previously booked .
+This function takes as parameter the appointment ID .
+The function’s return types are Boolean .
+Patients class and Doctor class are directly related with the Appointments class.
+The appointment’s attributes are patient ID , doctor ID , date , time and appointment ID .
+The functions related to appointments are postpone Appointment() where the patient postpones the appointment to another time .
+The function takes as parameters the date , time and appointment id ( that will be postponed ) .
+The second function related to appointments is remove Appointment () which takes as parameter the appointment ID ( that will be removed ) .
+The function’s return types are Boolean .
+The session class is directly connected with doctors assuming that the doctors are the ones in control of sessions .
+Session class contains the attributes doctor ID and session time .
+The functions related to sessions class are book session () which takes as parameter patient ID , and remove session () which takes as parameter patient ID .
+Both these function’s return types are Boolean .
+Specialties class is related to doctor’s specialties .
+It contains the attributes : specialty ID and specialty name .